chanana/hcapca/README.md

 [Here](https://github.com/chanana/hcapca/wiki) is a link to wiki page which is still under construction.

 # License
-This project is licensed under the GNU General Public License v3.0 - please see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the [GNU General Public License v3.0](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)) - please see the [LICENSE.md](LICENSE.md) file for full license.

 # Acknowledgments
-A huge thank you to Chris Thomas for helping bring this idea to fruition.
+A huge thank you to Chris Thomas for helping bring this idea to fruition by being a wall to bounce off ideas.
 He does not have a github account so [here is a link](https://www.ncbi.nlm.nih.gov/pubmed/?term=Thomas%5BAuthor%5D%20AND%20Bugni%5BAuthor%5D&cmd=DetailsSearch) to a pubmed search with his publications.
+Another shoutout goes to [@WiscEvan](https://github.com/WiscEvan) for helping figure out bits and pieces of code here and there especially with the shiny UX.